Music at Eton

 |Timetabled practice sessions||YES||YES||YES||YES||NO|

-Applications for extra means tested financial assistance can be made by completing and returning a Bursary Application Form by the deadline of 31 October 2020.
-Parents will be informed whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
-Eton is currently developing an online bursary application which may be available in the autumn term.
-Before completing a bursary application form, please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.
+Applications for means-tested financial assistance in respect of Eton School fees can be made by completing and returning an online Bursary Application Form by the deadline of 31 October 2023.
+The College will adhere strictly to this closing date.
+Parents will be informed in November whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
+This enables parents to make an informed decision about their application.
+Please contact the Fees and Bursaries Team on 01753 370581 or 370554 or email to start the bursary application process.

-A Music Scholarship and the Music Exhibition with a place entitle the award winner to a conditional place in the school.
+Candidates who are successfully awarded a full Music Scholarship or the one Music Exhibition with a place are entitled to a conditional offer of a place in the school.
 Candidates must still pass the Common Entrance Examination for Public Schools (or do at least reasonably well in our King’s Scholarship examination) before any music award can be confirmed.
 Boys at a state school do not take Common Entrance but must pass the Eton Entrance Exam based on the National Curriculum.
-If a boy should win a place at Eton College through the Music Award process, a House will be allocated to him after discussion between the Director of Admissions and the Director of Music.
+If a boy should win a place at Eton College through the Music award process, a house will be allocated to him after discussion between the Director of Admissions and the Director of Music.

 In the case of boys who did not gain a Conditional or Waiting List place in the Eton Assessment, a computerised test and interview will be offered on the same day as the music auditions take place.